arthurhzna/Golang_Booking_Micro_Services/project/readme.txt

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 arthurhozana123@app-server:/etc/nginx/sites-available$

+in midtrans dont forget to add your endpoint webhook from payment

 forward each port
 lastly regist topic kafka in port 8070